Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Model and Formulation

 The strategy of an EU is to choose one of the ISPs to buy Internet access from.
-We assume that the neutral ISP is located at 0, the non-neutral one is located at 1, and EUs are distributed uniformly along the unit interval $[0,1]$.
-The closer an EU to an ISP, the more this EU prefers this ISP to the other.
-Note that the notion of closeness and distance is used to model the preference of EUs and market power of ISPs, and may not be the same as the physical distance.
+We assume that ISP N and NoN are respectively located at 0 and 1, and EUs are distributed uniformly along the unit interval $[0,1]$.
+Here distance need not be physical distance, but represents the preference of EUs: the closer an EU is to an ISP, the more this EU prefers this ISP.

-More formally, the EU located at $x\in[0,1]$ incurs a \emph{transport cost} of $t_N x$ (respectively, $t_{NoN}(1-x)$) when joining the neutral ISP (respectively, non-neutral ISP), where $t_N$ (respectively, $t_{NoN}$) is the marginal transport cost for the neutral (respectively, non-neutral) ISP.
-Two possible interpretations of the transport costs are reluctancy of EUs to change their ISP and initial set-up costs of a new service upon switching the ISP.
-In sum, we consider $t_N$ and $t_{NoN}$ as the reluctancy of EUs for connecting to the neutral and non-neutral ISPs, respectively.
+The EU located at $x\in[0,1]$ incurs a \emph{transport cost} of $t_N x$ (respectively, $t_{NoN}(1-x)$) when joining ISP N (respectively, ISP NoN), where $t_N$ (respectively, $t_{NoN}$) is the marginal transport cost for ISP N (respectively, NoN).
+The transport cost represents the reluctancy of an EU to opt for an ISP owing possibly to 1) pre-existing contracts with the competitor, e.g. when ISPs bundle Internet access with other services like cable, phone and provide an overall lucrative package-deal 2) initial set-up costs\footnote{If EUs require different devices to access the Internet through different ISPs, e.g., depending on whether they provide internet through cable or DSL, they incur high initial set-up costs upon switch.} 3) overall impressions about intangibles such as customer-service, environment-friendliness, etc.

-We consider a common valuation for connecting to the Internet for EUs regardless of the content of the CP.
+We consider a common valuation $v^*$ for connecting to the Internet for EUs regardless of the content of the CP.
 This common valuation also models the valuation of EUs for CPs other than the CP considered in this paper, i.e. the valuation for connecting to the Internet regardless of the status of the CP considered.
-Let $v^*$ denote this common valuation.
-The overall valuation of an EU located at $x\in[0,1]$ for connecting to the Internet via the neutral ISP (respectively, non-neutral ISP) is considered to be $v^*+\kappa_u q_N-t_Nx$ (respectively, $v^*+\kappa_u q_{NoN}-t_{NoN}(1-x)$).
+The overall valuation of an EU located at $x\in[0,1]$ for connecting to the Internet via ISP N (respectively, ISP NoN) is considered to be $v^*+\kappa_u q_N-t_Nx$ (respectively, $v^*+\kappa_u q_{NoN}-t_{NoN}(1-x)$).
 Thus, the utility of an EU who connects to the ISP $j\in\{N,NoN\}$ located at distance $x_j$ of the ISP, and is receiving the content with quality $q_j$, is:

-This model is generally known as the hotelling model.
-A symmetric version ($t_N=t_{NoN}$) of this model is used in the context of the Internet market in~\cite{bourreau2015hotel}.
+This model is generally known as the Hotelling model, which has been used in various fields including Internet market (eg, \cite{bourreau2015hotel} with $t_N=t_{NoN}$).
+As is common in Hotelling models, we assume that the market is fully covered, i.e., each EU chooses exactly one ISP to buy Internet access from.
+Equivalently, $v^*$ is assumed to be sufficiently large so that the utility of EUs for connecting to the Internet is positive regardless of the choice of the ISP.